siiftun1857/istrolid-magnux-documents/modifiers.md

 Destroyed units fly upwards, throws their wrecks in the same direction.

-## generating_theme
+## hide_mouse
-> tags: mapGeneratorImpact
+> tags: displayImpact
-> info: Map generator will generate theme and less rock.

-The map generator will set the theme of the battlefield when the game starts.
-One or more types of rocks will be excluded from generating.
+> info: Hide players mouse.

+Remove the mouse display that informs players about others focus and actions.